Skip to main content

 Illinois Housing Development Authority (IHDA)

-Up to $7,500 as a 0% deferred second mortgage
+5% of the purchase price (up to $7,500) as a 0% deferred second mortgage

 Must meet IHDA income limits